 This is a good starting point for teachers, counselors, domestic violence and sexual assault service providers, hotline and shelter staff, youth advocates, legal and law-enforcement professionals and other individuals interested in learning more about forced marriage and how to provide an appropriate response for survivors.
 For more information on providing services to people facing forced marriage, see our Framework for Identifying and Responding to Cases of Forced Marriage.

 This webinar training is presented by experts from the Forced Marriage Initiative at the Tahirih Justice Center.
 The webinar presents an overview of the nature and scope of forced marriage in the United States, as well as a discussion of the complex social and cultural dynamics involved in such cases and the unique challenges of problem-solving and safety-planning with individuals at risk and victims.
 The webinar also provides guidance on how to better screen for and identify potential warning signs and indicators of forced marriage within the populations you serve and best practices for providing culturally responsive services.
 Take notes as you follow along!
 Click here to download handouts of the slides.

 Equip individuals with information about their rights and how to stay safe using our “Marriage is Your Choice” Brochure.

 The “Marriage is Your Choice” Brochure provides accessible information including definitions and warning signs of forced marriage, legal rights of minors and adults, safety tips, and support resources.
-Download here in English, or here in Arabic.
+Download in English, Arabic, Spanish, or French.